-Playa Conchal is a magnificent expanse of white sand and transparent blue-green waters that are ideal for snorkelling, against a background of lush green jungle.
+Playa Conchal is a magnificent expanse of white sand and transparent blue-green waters that are ideal for snorkeling, against a background of lush green jungle.
 The word “conchal” comes from the Spanish for shells, “conchas,” and Conchal’s unique sand is actually composed of millions of tiny seashells crushed by the breaking waves.

-This destination is a favorite amongst locals and tourists, and can get somewhat crowded, particularly on weekends, so if possible, plan to visit during the week to avoid getting hassled by vendors (and the masses) and enjoy the unparalleled beauty of Conchal all to yourself.
+This destination is a favorite amongst locals and tourists and can get somewhat crowded, particularly on weekends, so if possible, plan to visit during the week to avoid getting hassled by vendors (and the masses) and enjoy the unparalleled beauty of Conchal all to yourself.

 Playa Conchal is located just a short walk or drive from Playa Brasilito.
 It is approximately 45 minutes from Daniel Oduber International Airport in Liberia and just a 15-minute drive from the Tamarindo airport in the northern province of Guanacaste.

 It’s hard to miss the 2,400-hectare Westin Golf Resort & Spa during your visit to Playa Conchal.
 This massive resort has more than 400 rooms, including luxury villas, several international restaurants, a spa, pools, a gym, tennis courts, a kids’ club, and its main attraction is certainly the first-class Reserva Conchal golf course, touted as one of the country’s best.